 What Is Family Diplomacy?

 Our world is becoming more complex and interdependent as more people, goods, services and interactions flow across national borders.
 This changing global reality has triggered xenophobic, sometimes violent reactions that have been validated and amplified by political activists and opportunistic leaders.
 Diplomacy is rightly upheld as an important response to the mounting tensions within and between some countries, but diplomacy should not be left strictly to professionals.
 The internet and smart phones open exciting possibilities for citizens to be involved in diplomacy to help promote peace, prosperity and justice, but success and our global future depend in part on fresh approaches.
-This is the third in a series of posts intended to develop family diplomacy as a new form of citizen diplomacy for a more caring world.
+This is the fourth in a series of posts intended to advance family diplomacy as a new form of citizen diplomacy for a more caring world.
 Read the first post here.

 Why family diplomacy?

 Families are widely valued across the world, and deeply impacted by international affairs, from global trade, to immigration, to climate change.
 Yet the voices of families are hardly heard in intergovernmental bodies like the United Nations, even as the voices of youth and women are rightly being amplified.
 Allowing families to connect, share, learn, and speak publicly to their needs, concerns and aspirations in and to governments across the world is vital to nurturing a more caring world.
 Learn more about why families should be involved in diplomacy here.

 - Families talking and learning together across lines of country, class, race and religion.